trevorjwilli/CommSimABCR/README.md

 CommSimABCR is a package to run stochastic metacommunity simulation models based on a modified haploid Moran process.
 In short, the model is a stochastic birth-death forward simulation model that includes parameters for selection, migration, frequency dependence, and community sizes.
-These package also calculates standard community ecology summary statistics for use in downstream approximate Bayesian computation (ABC) processes, like model selection or parameter estimation.
+This package also calculates standard community ecology summary statistics for use in downstream approximate Bayesian computation (ABC) processes, like model selection or parameter estimation.
 For more details see [link to preprint]